Welcome to Canton, nc

 Canton, North Carolina is located in the Smoky Mountains about 20 miles west of Asheville.
 The Pigeon River flows right through the middle of this historic mill town, fueling much of its history and growth while providing plenty of adventure for those who seek it.
 Canton’s Main Street is on the National Register of Historic Places and offers much of what you’d expect from a Haywood County town: delicious food, local shopping, and plenty to do.

-This mountain town is home to some of the most iconic hikes in the Great Smoky Mountains National Park, like Shining Rock and Graveyard Fields.
+This mountain town is home to some of the most iconic hikes on the Blue Ridge Parkway, like Shining Rock and Graveyard Fields.
 Beautiful Lake Logan and its 260-acre Smoky Mountain sanctuary are just a short drive from Canton’s Main Street.
 The Southeast’s longest-running Labor Day celebration is held here every year.
 The historic Colonial Theater sits in the Main Street district, waiting to delight.
 And of course, the Pigeon River plays host to a handful of fun outdoor adventures, like fishing, kayaking, canoeing, and tubing to name a few.
 Explore with us and see why they call this place “where the mountains kiss the sky.”

 CENTRALLY LOCATED TO ALL WESTERN NC HAS TO OFFER!